nmshd/documentation/_docs_explore/52-connector.md

 ## Connector Docker Image

 The Connector is usually deployed with a Docker image.
-The Docker images can be fetched from [the GitHub container registry](https://github.com/nmshd/cns-connector/pkgs/container/connector) from your Docker client.
+The Docker images can be fetched from [the GitHub container registry](https://github.com/nmshd/cns-connector/pkgs/container/connector) using your Docker client.

+**Note:** You have to be logged in using a GitHub account to list available tags.
+{: .notice--warning}

 The Docker images are created, maintained and published by j&amp;s-soft GmbH.

 ## Connector Runtime